 The maximum audience capacity in the Sumner will be as per Government guidelines for seated indoor entertainment venues, at the time of each performance.

-For performances in Act 2, there will be no social distancing between subscription groups unless otherwise advised and, unlike Act 1, the Sumner auditorium will no longer be separated into four quadrants.
+For upcoming performances of Cyrano, there will be a space of at least one seat between bookings until otherwise advised.
+However unlike in Act 1, the Sumner auditorium will no longer be separated into four quadrants.

 For shows playing in the Fairfax, you can learn more about Arts Centre Melbourne's COVIDSafe & Wellbeing Plan on their website.

 The Southbank Theatre box office is currently open Monday to Friday, 12pm to 6pm, plus 2 hours before each scheduled performance.